 PART TWO – THE SOCIETY OF THE HIDDEN LIFE

 I am not writing as an esoteric teacher, or as a scholar.
 My only authority, if any, is as an artist – and a human being.
-But every human being is some sort of artist, because we are all creative, and esotericists are no exception.
-Tony Potter’s teaching was certainly derivative, and typically drew veils of secrecy.
-He drew parallels and implied a wider erudition, as well as esoteric sources which, apart from Kabbalah itself, he didn’t name.
-Nevertheless, his teaching had original features – for example his version of the STOP exercise, and the critical importance he gave to the 27th Path – the so called ‘Path of Mars’ – albeit resting firmly on the Golden Dawn astrological and Tarot attributions.
-In other ways his teaching echoed Zen and others such as Gurdjieff’s.
-Fundamentally, he defined magic as the art of effecting outward change by operating with subjective states.
+Every human being is some sort of artist, because we are all creative, and esotericists are no exception.
+Tony Potter’s teaching was certainly derivative, but his teaching had original features – for example his version of the STOP exercise, and the critical importance he gave to the 27th Path – the so called ‘Path of Mars’ – albeit resting firmly on the Golden Dawn astrological and Tarot attributions.
+Fundamentally, he defined magic as the art of effecting outward change by operating with inner states.

 By the time I met Barry Long I was a full-time school teacher, married and had a daughter.
 Art had become a serious occupation, and my work as an observational painter influenced my engagement with both Barry’s and Tony’s teachings at least as much as they influenced it.

 When I first met Tony Potter in 1964, introduced by a fellow art student, I was, by contrast, very uncertain as to my path in life.
 Tony Potter ran a group in Highgate in north London called ’The Society of the Hidden Life’, dedicated to something called ‘The Work’.
 I used to turn up late to the meetings and sat at the back, saying nothing.
 Potter clearly considered me a singularly ill-equipped individual, as well as somewhat arrogant.